josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 #### Add the `LoginComponent`

 You need a `LoginComponent` for the user to log in to the application.
-After logging in, you'll redirect to the stored URL if available, or use the default URL.
+After logging in, you will redirect to the stored URL if available, or use the default URL.
 There is nothing new about this component or the way you use it in the router configuration.

 <code-example format="shell" language="shell">